-If you are caring for a person who identifies as either Aboriginal or Torres Strait Islander, please click on the Helpful links below to better understand how the NDIS can help the person you care for.
+If you are caring for a person who identifies as either Aboriginal or Torres Strait Islander, please click on the Helpful links section below to better understand how the NDIS can help the person you care for.
 The links below will take you to fact sheets about the NDIS, and a planning tool for you to work on with the person you care for.
-This planning tool called 'My dreamin' circles', can help you identify what help, support, and therapies the person you care for might need to have included in their NDIS plan.
+This planning tool is called 'My dreamin' circles' and can help you to identify what help, support, and therapies the person you care for might need to have included in their NDIS plan.

 To help families and carers of indigenous children aged between 0-6 years of age understand what 'disability' is, please click on the early intervention indigenous liaison officer program, or email: firstname.lastname@example.org or phone (07) 32730038.